APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

   * AND committed to specific improvements or changes
   * Does not require legal fault admission
   * e.g., "This display is a painful reminder that we must do more to foster understanding and compassion"
-  * e.g., “We are tracking incidents, if behavior becomes pervasive consequences will be imposed”

 - Code as `general_commitment` if:
   * Admin reaffirmed existing commitments as sufficient
   * Without acknowledging specific responsibility or need for change